awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.Redshift.md

   ```
   Update on table 1 changes PK to a PK that was previously updated in the same bulk update.
   ```
++ DMS doesn't support custom DNS names when configuring an endpoint for a Redshift cluster, and you need to use the Amazon provided DNS name\.
+Since the Amazon Redshift cluster must be in the same AWS account and Region as the replication instance, validation fails if you use a custom DNS endpoint\.

 ## Configuring an Amazon Redshift database as a target for AWS Database Migration Service<a name="CHAP_Target.Redshift.Configuration"></a>